holoviz-dev/blog/posts/tweak-mpl-chat/index.md

 ```

-So when does the code get?
+So when does the code get updated?

 - Whenever the AI assistant outputs Python code, this Python code will become the new value of `code_editor`.
 This is defined in the `callback` function in Step 2.
 - Whenever we change code directly in the `code_editor`, the code will change and the plot will update automatically.